 With these strategies, investors can earn good returns without compromising much on the safety of capital.
-For Peer to lending license, you will have to complete the all required as per RBI act for NBFC.
+For Peer to the lending license, you will have to complete the all required as per RBI act for NBFC.
 Means, your Existing P2P lending platform must obtain NBFC Registration with RBI within the stipulated time period.